-One week of cameras everywhere!
+Four days of cameras everywhere!
 Thousands of photos!
-Were you there?
+Are you (or were you) there?

 Let's get all our photos onto Flickr (or similar) photo sharing services.
 Let's show the whole world our great Ubuntu Contributor Community in action.